10 Cities Where Grocery Prices Are Highest in 2026

 Financial experts typically recommend that you spend no more than 10% to 15% of your take home pay on groceries.
 That's your after-tax income.

-But in eight of the 10 cities below, the average monthly grocery bill is higher than even the USDA’s “liberal plan,” the agency’s most generous estimate for a healthy monthly food budget.
+But in all of the cities below, the average monthly grocery bill is closer to the USDA’s “liberal plan,” the agency’s most generous estimate for a healthy monthly food budget, than it is to the "thrifty" estimate.

 See which cities made the list and how much residents are spending to keep their kitchens stocked.